 Adjunct Instructor, Bronx Community College.

-Interpersonal Communications, CMS 11 Fall, Spring 2012-2013.
+Interpersonal Communications, CMS 11, (2012-2013).
 Survey course to increase students’ understanding and implementation of effective interpersonal communication behaviors and skills.

 Teaching Assistant, Teachers College, Columbia University.